 How about a green smoothie?

-Following a low FODMAPs diet, then try our Low FODMAPs Smoothie.
+Following a low FODMAPs diet?
+Try our Low FODMAPs Smoothie.

 What are the benefits of making smoothies?